Best World Cup Betting Sites in the UK for 2026

 Crucially, outright markets include extra time and penalty shootouts, a key contrast with core match markets.
 If England draw a round of 16 knockout game 1-1 but win on penalties, a Match Result bet on England would settle as a loss, while an outright England To Reach the Quarter-Finals bet would settle as a win.

-Player Markets and Live Odds
+Player Betting Markets

 You can also take a granular approach by betting on specific 2026 World Cup matches based on team or player performance stats, such as the number of cards or corners, or a player’s total shots on goal or fouls committed.
-Player specials and team markets usually run deepest on England fixtures and on high-profile group-stage and knockout matches.

 • Bet Builders/Same-Game Accas: Combine multiple selections from the same match into one bet.